Stevecmd/aws-bootcamp-cruddur-2024/journal/week1.md

 ```sh
 docker run --rm -p 4567:4567 -it -e FRONTEND_URL='*' -e BACKEND_URL='*' -d backend-flask
 ```
+The command above upon running succesfully will output your container number.

-Visit the port link and make sure to append '/api/activities/home', you should get Javascript response.
+Visit the port link in a new Tab and make sure to append '/api/activities/home' to the URL, you should get Javascript response.

 On gitpod open a new terminal and run the code below to see the running docker containers:
 ```sh